zestyitaliano/astalla/README.md

 Set `MOCK_MODE=true` (and `NEXT_PUBLIC_MOCK_MODE=true` for the frontend) to activate MSW-powered mocks in the UI and sample data providers in the API.
 This lets you explore the dashboard without configuring external integrations.

+## Theming & contrast

+The frontend now exposes design tokens backed by CSS variables and Tailwind theme entries to keep light and dark palettes in sync with Radix color scales.
+You can tune the appearance by editing `apps/frontend/app/globals.css`:

+- `--bg`, `--panel`, `--card`, and `--card-contrast` control surface layers.
+- `--border` and `--ring` set border and focus accents.
+- `--muted`/`--muted-foreground` target subtle backgrounds and text.
+- `--accent`/`--accent-contrast` define the primary action hue.

+Tailwind aliases (for example `bg-card`, `text-muted-foreground`, and `ring-ring`) resolve to these tokens, so updating the CSS variables automatically lifts every component.
+To change the default theme, override `NEXT_PUBLIC_THEME_DEFAULT` in `.env`; to disable persisted table layout, set `NEXT_PUBLIC_DATA_PERSISTENCE=false`.

 ## Deployment

 ### Frontend (Vercel)